rxhxm/rxhxm.github.io/_pages/about.md

 - **[Adversarial Attacks in AI: How ChatGPT Can Be Hacked](https://medium.com/@roham.meh/adversarial-attacks-in-ai-how-chatgpt-can-be-hacked-2f605e000342?source=user_profile_page---------1-------------ecacea291355---------------)**
   *Sep 20, 2024*
-  This article examines the subtle manipulations known as adversarial attacks that can deceive AI systems like ChatGPT into making incorrect predictions or outputs.
+  This article talks about the subtle manipulations known as adversarial attacks that can deceive AI systems like ChatGPT into making incorrect predictions or outputs.

 - **[Vision-Language Models: The AI That’s Learning to See and Speak](https://medium.com/@roham.meh/what-are-vision-language-models-vlms-the-ai-thats-learning-to-see-and-speak-f4169f148136?source=user_profile_page---------2-------------ecacea291355---------------)**
   *Sep 16, 2024*
-  This article provides an overview of vision-language models (VLMs) and their significance in the field of AI, discussing how these models integrate visual and textual information.
+  This article provides an overview of vision-language models and their significance in the field of AI, discussing how these models integrate visual and textual information.